Oct 30 2012

 - Making an opening in a stud wall for a door aligned with one stud.

-- Making an opening in a stud wall for a door centred between studs.
+- Making an opening in a stud wall for a door centered between studs.

 - Check whether the wall is loadbearing or non-loadbearing.